Tomahawkd/TLS-Tester/README.md

 next step.

 3. Run `init.sh` for project initialization.
 You will be asked for censys and shodan api keys.
-Or you can edit your key in directory `/keys`.
+Or you can edit your key in directory `/apps/keys`.

-4. Run project!
+4. mvn package && Run project in `/apps`!

 ## Workflow